 History of Lodges

-Wergeland Lodge 28 of La Crosse WI meets the first Thursday of the month at American Legion Post 52 at 6th and Market Streets.
+Wergeland Lodge 28 of La Crosse WI meets at 6:00 pm on the first Thursday of the month at the Radisson Center in La Crosse (corner of 2nd & Jay Streets).
 The lodge organized on December 11, 1903 with 17 charter members who met at the I.O.O.F.
 Hall.
 Otto Gilbertson was the first president.

 Wergeland celebrated several of its anniversaries, including its 100th, with outstanding celebrations.
 Several times we were named District 5 Lodge of the Year, most recently in 2007 with Blyden Bing Skogen as president.
 Also, we have been honored as Family Lodge of the Year each year since that awards inception.